mozilla-l10n/documentation/src/products/review/signoffs.md

 ![Diff view](../../assets/images/signoffs/diff_view.png)

 In this view, green means that content has been added, red it’s been removed, while orange indicates a change.
-Each level of the diff can be collapsed simply by clicking on the same line as the file or folder name.
+Each level of the diff can be collapsed by clicking on the same line as the file or folder name.

 Once you have reviewed the diff, you can return to the previous page, and sign off the changeset by clicking the *sign off…* button.
-To accept the sign-off, simply click the *Sign off* button:
+To accept the sign-off, click the *Sign off* button:

 ![Requesting and accepting a sign-off](../../assets/images/signoffs/accept_signoff.png)